Grand Lodge of British Freemasons in Germany: The Rose of Minden Lodge Number 918

-Lodge Seal
+Lodge seal

 The seal of the lodge is a combination of images relevant to its identity and masonic connections.
 Bordering the seal are an ear of corn and a sprig of acacia, the ear of corn representing plenty and the sprig of acacia to represent Hiram Abiff, a central character within masonic history.
 Within the border is the name of the lodge and its warranted lodge number.
 The abbreviation for word number is not written as No. as would be expected but as Nr. showing its German heritage.
 Centrally placed are a red rose and the combined image of an architect's square & compasses.
 The rose, as the lodge name suggests, represents the Rose of Minden and the square & compasses is the most recognisable symbol within freemasonry.
 Two pillars are placed either side of the rose and square & compasses, these represent the two pillars placed outside of King Solomon's temple, again, key objects within masonic history.
 Atop the pillars are two spheres showing terrestrial and celestial maps representing that freemasonry is seen by masons as being universal.

-Lodge House
+Lodge house

 The listed Lodge building was built in two phases by the architect and Freemason Wilhelm Köster(1860–1946).
 The first phase started in 1906 and completed 29 July 1907 which was opened with large celebrations and attended by masonic visitors from as far as Berlin totaling 177 guests.
 The second phase was completed in 1924 where accommodation was created on the first floor for lodge members to reside if needed.
 It has remained the home of the 1899-founded German Lodge Zur Roten Erde who are responsible for the complete building project.
 The costs of land at 12,000 German Mark and building costs of 42,000 German Mark partly provided from lodge savings and a loan from the district Sparkasse bank.
 In 1935, Freemasonry was outlawed by Nazis, and the building was taken over by the Nazi Party who replaced a large pentagram symbol on the exterior of the building with an eagle and swastika.
 From 1937 to 1945 the building served as the district headquarters of the Nazi Party who also used the surrounding buildings of Logenplatz for accommodation.
 In 1946 the building was returned to Lodge Zur Roten Erde who own and manage the building to this day.
 The layout of the building has changed little since its completion.
-The ground floor holds a large entrance with en-suite washrooms, reception/ dining room and the lodge temple its self.
+The ground floor holds a large entrance with en-suite washrooms, reception/ dining room and the lodge temple itself.
 The first floor provides conference, practice, storage rooms and living accommodation.
 The cellar, which originally held the lodge kitchen, wine cellar and wood store is now a used as a restaurant.
 Five local lodges from East(ern) Westphalia-Lippe (Ostwestfalen-Lippe (OWL)) regularly share the building for masonic meetings.